Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant I: Balancing the Global-Local Trade-off

 then $z_i \in \mathcal{LQ}_p$ for all $i$ and it converges quadratically to $x^*$:

-\end{lemma} Similar to the standard quadratic convergence region discussed above, the gradient norm also exhibits quadratic convergence when the initial point is sufficiently close to $x^*$.
-To establish this result, we first present the following technical lemma, which will be central to the subsequent analysis. \begin{lemma}[Corollary 1.2.2,~\cite{nesterov_lectures_2018}] Suppose~\Cref{assm.lipschitz} and \Cref{assm.local strongly convex} hold, for any $x$ with $\|x-x^*\| \leq r$, we have
+\end{lemma} The subscript $p$ is mnemonic for point-wise.
+Similar to the standard quadratic convergence region discussed above, the gradient norm also exhibits quadratic convergence when the initial point is sufficiently close to $x^*$.
+To establish this result, we first present the following technical lemma, which will be central to the subsequent analysis. \begin{lemma}[Corollary 1.2.2,~\cite{nesterov2018lectures}] Suppose~Assumption~\ref{assm.lipschitz} and Assumption~\ref{assm.local strongly convex} hold, for any $x$ with $\|x-x^*\| \leq r$, we have

 Therefore, when $x\in \mathcal{LQ}_p$, we have